This post may contain affiliate links. Read our disclosure policy here.

-Learn how to pack this satisfying salad lunch for teens so it stays fresh inside the lunch bag for hours.
+Learn how to pack this satisfying salad school lunch for teens so it stays fresh inside the lunch bag for hours.

 School Lunch for Teens: Chicken Strip Salad